- Location: Missouri

 In addition to helping you find the best car insurance rate in Missouri, our Insurance Center explains Missouri's financial responsibility laws and can help you make sure you abide by them.

 As described above, you must provide your own vehicle for testing.
 Make sure the vehicle is in good working order, is properly registered, and is covered according to Missouri's financial responsibility requirements.

 Once You Pass

-Once you pass your driving test, the examiner will give you a Driver Examination Record (a Form DOR-100).
+Once you pass your driving test, the examiner will give you a Driver Examination Record.
 You must present this form at your nearest license office to apply for and obtain your driver's license.
 The form is not a permit for you to drive.

 Missouri doesn't mail licenses; you'll receive it immediately after passing all your tests and completing the necessary paperwork.
 Of course, now that you're a licensed driver, it's a good idea to keep your most current mailing address on file with the DOR.

 If you're just visiting Missouri, you can drive in the state with your valid, out-of-country license.
 It's also a good idea to get an International Driver's Permit (IDP) from your home country before you come―many car rental agencies require this document.

 As a non-citizen, you'll follow the same application process a citizen would follow; however, you must also show special proofs of lawful presence in the United States.
 Acceptable proofs include official documents from Immigration and Natural Service (INS), United States Citizenship and Immigration Services (USCIS), and other United States governmental documents.

 The DOR provides an extensive list of acceptable proofs of lawful presence online.Other Topics in This Section